 - A list and brief description of Prong 3 menu options implemented during the preceding year.
 The list should be sufficiently detailed so as to demonstrate that each activity involved a substantial and meaningful commitment of staff time to the particular activity by SEU employees.

-According to the FCC rules, the Annual EEO Public File Report covers activities during the period from April 1, 2007 through March 31, 2008.
-However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cutoff" the reporting period up to 10 days before March 31.
-This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the website, before the April 1 deadline.
+According to the FCC rules, the Annual EEO Public File Report covers activities during the period from April 1, 2008, through March 31, 2009.
+However, the FCC has issued a public notice allowing nonexempt SEUs to opt to "cut off" the reporting period up to 10 days before March 31.
+This gives the SEU a period of time in which to prepare the report and place it in the public file, and upload it to the Web site, before the April 1 deadline.
 If you elect to use this 10-day grace period, be sure that the next reporting period begins the day after the cut-off date that you select.
-For example, if the Nonexempt SEU has cut off the reporting as of March 25, 2008 for this year's report, next year the Nonexempt SEU must use the period beginning on March 26, 2008 for the 2009 report.
+For example, if the Nonexempt SEU has cut off the reporting as of March 25, 2009, for this year's report, next year the Nonexempt SEU must use the period beginning on March 26, 2009, for the 2010 report.

 FCC Form 395-B